gsb223/landlabwork/README.md

-# FLandlabwork Repo
+# Landlabwork Repo

 Gabriela Birardi Undergrad Research
 Advisor: Frank Pazzaglia (EES Department)

 ## Description

 This is the repository for all of my code ranging from Sprign 2022 to Spring 2023.
-The code in the beginning is less
+The code in the beginning is less.
+Modeling used to model landscape change using the LandLab pthon library.
+All code is written in Python but there are many files that are jupyter notebooks.

 ## Table of Contents